-Hair Transplant Surgery in Buffalo and Syracuse, NY
+Hair Transplant Surgery in Syracuse, NY

 Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim and Dr. Douglas Halliday of the Natural Face™ Clinics, specialize in hair transplant surgery for patients residing in the Syracuse metropolitan area and Central New York area including Ithaca, and Rochester.